Oronno-Islam/-GetAJokeApp/README.md

 # -GetAJokeApp
-Given a name this app will give you a joke
+This app will request a name and give a random joke from JokeAPI.